| Melbourne — loading...

 Where: 12-13 Yarra Street, South Yarra (just a hop from Prahran’s western edge)

-ST. ALi has been roasting, brewing, and reshaping Melbourne’s coffee culture since 2001.
-The Yarra Street flagship still pulls some of the city’s most consistent shots.
-Their house blend sits around $5.20 for a flat white, and they rotate single-origin filters that range from $5.50 to $7.
-The space is all exposed brick and industrial chic — expect a queue on weekends, but it moves fast.
+ST. ALi has been roasting and reshaping Melbourne’s coffee culture since 2001.
+Their house blend sits around $5.20 for a flat white, with rotating single-origin filters from $5.50 to $7.
+The Yarra Street flagship is all exposed brick and industrial chic.
+Expect a weekend queue, but it moves fast.

-The insider move: Skip the front room.
-Walk through to the courtyard out back — it’s quieter, the light’s better, and you won’t have someone’s elbow in your latte.
+The move: Skip the front room.
+Walk through to the courtyard out back: quieter, better light, no elbow in your latte.

 2. Tone Coffee — The Purist’s Pick